Amazon Hijackers – How to Protect your Amazon Business

 It could be a little too late for you to start doing this, but if you’re just starting to sell on Amazon, or you’re going to begin offering a different product through your existing listing, think about how to differentiate your item from the “turn-key” product that everyone else is selling.

-If you can’t make your product different, you could look at making your product packaging different instead.
+If you can’t make your product different, try making the packaging different instead.
 Hijackers will find it more difficult to copy or mimic if you make your packaging easily recognizable for your brand.
 By implementing this strategy, your customers will also find it easier to distinguish between your packaging and a knock-off version.
 Amazon’s Frustration-Free Packaging is made of 100% recyclable materials, it was designed primarily to eliminate the use of excessive packaging and to avoid waste wherever possible.
 The packaging is extremely difficult for hijackers to copy due to Amazon labeling it with their own official stamp.
 You can find out more about the packaging here.

 Make sure that you register your trademarked brand with Amazon.
 You can register your trademarked brand with Amazon here.